 Wise Up On Country Roads

-Drivers don’t always realise how dangerous country roads can be and often think it is safe to drive faster on rural roads.
+Drivers don’t always realize how dangerous country roads can be and often think it is safe to drive faster on rural roads.

 A number of collision avoidance techniques can help reduce your chances of having a rural road crash.